Exploring the phenomenology of weak adjoint scalars in minimal $R$-symmetric models: Numerical Results

 For benchmarks such as B3 and B4, decays to Higgs pairs are the most significant channel for a wide range of parameter space.
 Even so, the production cross section falls well within constraints from Higgs pair production.
 In \hyperref[dihiggsb4]{Figure \ref{dihiggsb4}} we show scalar singlet production cross sections in benchmark 4, with the red and blue curves showing different choices of heavy and light stop, and the black dots showing observed CMS limits from a di-Higgs search \cite{Sirunyan_2020}.
 The CMS search is not yet sensitive to this channel and misses by a factor of a few in production cross section.
+In addition, we may consider specific decay channels of the produced Higgs bosons, using the known branching ratios of the SM Higgs \cite{LHCHiggsCrossSectionWorkingGroup:2016ypw}.
+In Figure \ref{hh4b}, we compare this model to an ATLAS search for scalar resonances in the $b\bar{b}b\bar{b}$ final state \cite{ATLAS:2018rnh}.
+We again find that these benchmarks evade the constraints, though this is still the most promising channel.
+The branching ratios of the singlet to photons and jets are too small to be constrained by current dijet or diphoton searches (eg. \cite{ATLAS:2019itm,ATLAS:2017ayi}, as well as others referenced in \cite{Bechtle:2020pkv}).